dgolteanu/MSc/Lab book/README.md

 profiler.disable()
 profiler.dump_stats(f'{Run_name}_profile.prof')
 ```
+Profiling results can be viewed by importing the desired cProfile output file into the [profiling.ipynb](../Scripts/profiling.ipynb) jupyter notebook.
+The aproximate total run time was **~900 s**.

 cProfile could not be run from the command line as a module due to errors in pickling within the parallel code (pool).
 ```
 Traceback (most recent call last):